-Mutual funds, annuities, life insurance policies, and other prepackaged investment products are sold an external wholesaler.
-Several wholesalers are employed major investment firms, each of whom is in charge of marketing activities in a specific region.
+Mutual funds, annuities, life insurance policies, and other prepackaged investment products are sold by an external wholesaler.
+Several wholesalers are employed by major investment firms, each of whom is in charge of marketing activities in a specific region.
 Wholesalers work to build and strengthen business relationships with brokerage firms that sell investment products, as well as self-employed securities brokers.

 An external wholesaler is typically assigned to a specific product line, which means that a single firm may employ one wholesaler to promote mutual funds and another to market annuities within a given region.
 For each product, marketing executives create prospectuses and advertising materials, but the wholesaler must supplement these materials with training materials and fact sheets.
 Purchase fees, previous year’s returns, and details of the securities that a fund or annuity contains are typically included in fact sheets.
 Since investment representatives often prefer to sell a small number of funds, the external wholesaler must decide which products to actively promote.